Welcome to the updated SpaPartsNet!

 This setup includes:

-High-limit sensor mounted in the heater tube
+High-limit sensor mounted in the heater tube (same as a M7 sensor and they do fail)

 Both use 2-pin connectors.